ComScore

 • Time Commitment: 25 minutes

-• Why We Love It: <30 minutes, low sugar, special occasion-worthy
+• Why I Love It: <30 minutes, low sugar, special occasion-worthy

-We’re no stranger to the old pesto switcheroo—you know, adding additional green vegetables to the traditional basil-based sauce for a flavorful and nutritious upgrade.
+I'm no stranger to the old pesto switcheroo—you know, adding additional green vegetables to the traditional basil-based condiment for a flavorful and nutritious upgrade.
+Here, the veggies (peas and green beans) are simply tossed into the pasta rather than blitzed into the sauce.

 55. Cherry Tomato Galette with Garlic and Herbs